voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceEndedEventType.md

 [internal](../modules/internal.md).ConferenceEndedEventType

 The ConferenceEndedEventType interface gathers information about the received invitation.
+The model is supported in SDK 3.8 and later.

 ## Table of contents